Throughout my entire adult life, I have loved travelling. I was always nervous of having children, would I still be able to travel? Could I afford it?

 I also brought myself a spare outfit as it’s fairly standard with being a parent to end up covered in some sort of bodily fluid.

-With a newborn, I found the piece of equipment I needed the most was a baby bouncer.
+Travelling with a newborn, I found the piece of equipment I needed the most was a baby bouncer.
 It’s not that compact but I would prefer to wear baby throughout the day and have somewhere to put him down when we were indoors.

 If you feel you will be out a lot, where there are appropriately paved paths for strollers then maybe it’s worth it.
 We’ve travelled to places where there are pavements so it was pointless to bring a stroller.
 It really all depends on the trip.